Prometheus monitoring example

 Types of Prometheus Exporters:

 Prometheus exporters come in various forms, each designed to collect metrics from specific systems or applications.
-Some popular exporters include:
+Some famous exporters include:

-1. Node Exporter: Collects system-level metrics such as CPU usage, memory usage, disk utilization, and network statistics from Linux or Unix-based systems.
+1. Node Exporter collects system-level metrics such as CPU, memory, disk, and network statistics from Linux or Unix-based systems.

 2. Blackbox Exporter: Allows monitoring of network endpoints by performing HTTP, TCP, ICMP, and DNS probes.